Psycho Fox was released in 1989 for the Sega Master System. It was developed by Vic Tokai and Published by Sega.

 With various pickups along the way you’ll gain the ability to switch between different animal characters whose abilities can help your progress.
 For example the Monkey can jump higher and the Hippo can break some blocks.
 I always tend to stick to the Tiger as he’s a bit of an all rounder.
 You can also pick up a companion character called Bird Fly which can be used as a projectile weapon against enemies as well as a one hit shield (like a Mario mushroom) while perched.

 The game consists of seven main stages divided into three rounds.
 A boss fight occurs at the end of a stage.
-The stages are quite long and I’ve always found it quite unforgiving that after losing a life you have to start from the beginning of the round.
+The stages are quite long and I’ve always found it quite unforgiving that after losing a life you have to start from the beginning and use Latisse of the round.
 It’s especially frustrating when you die after reaching an end of stage boss.
 Bosses aren’t too difficult however, only ever requiring you to jump on things a few times.
 There are also bonus maze games in-between stages where you can bet in-game money for free lives or extra items.

 The music for Psycho Fox is really charming and sticks with you.
 It’s quite a skill to have something so repetitive not get tiring.
 The composer, Hiroto Kanno went on to create the music for the MegaDrive game Decap Attack (called Magical Hat Flying Turbo Adventure in Japan), a game regarded as a spiritual successor to Psycho Fox as it shares similar themes and mechanics.

 Other notable games released in June of 1989 were Bullfrog’s Populous and Lucasfilm Game’s Pipe Dream.
 It’s interesting to note the types of games they were compared to Psycho Fox.
 I wasn’t the kind of kid who was compelled by puzzle or strategy games at the time, not counting Tetris a little later of course!